Govt Provides Relief To Common Man Despite POL Prices Surge For 2 Months - UrduPoint

 Govt Provides Relief To Common Man Despite POL Prices' Surge For 2 Months

-The Pakistan Tehreek-e-Insaf (PTI) government did not pass on the impact of petroleum prices surge witnessed in the international market during the last two months constantly, rather it gave considerable relief to the common man after finding some cushion in determining the gasoline rates for the first fortnight of April

-ISLAMABAD (UrduPoint / Pakistan Point News - 1st Apr, 2021 ) :The Pakistan Tehreek-e-Insaf (PTI) government did not pass on the impact of petroleum prices surge witnessed in the international market during the last two months constantly, rather it gave considerable relief to the common man after finding some cushion in determining the gasoline rates for the first fortnight of April.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Apr, 2021 ) :The Pakistan Tehreek-e-Insaf (PTI) government did not pass on the impact of petroleum prices surge witnessed in the international market during the last two months constantly, rather it gave considerable relief to the common man after finding some cushion in determining the gasoline rates for the first fortnight of April.

 In February and March, Oil and Gas Regulatory Authority (OGRA) had moved four price-revision summaries, out of which three were for the upward revision and one the downward, following the world market trends.